Basics | Plugins | Howtos | Applications

 Registering a voucher¶

-A ledger voucher is always in one of the three states “Draft”, “Registered” or “Cancelled”.
+A numbered voucher is always in one of the three states “Draft”, “Registered” or “Cancelled”.
 Registering a voucher means to change it status from “Draft” to “Registered”.

 When a voucher is registered, it receives a sequence number in its journal and Lino generates the movements according to the data in the voucher.